manfredbjorlin/docker-integration/HelloWorld/README.md

 Secrets must be created even if there is no send/receive.
 Empty values indicates not in use.
 E.g. empty receive name will not start receiver.

----

-## External resources

-_How to set up project and test: https://www.twilio.com/blog/test-aspnetcore-minimal-apis_